Psychotherapy for PTSD is effective and can offer relief. It can help you manage symptoms and reocurrence.

-And with some trial and error, you can find the treatments that work best for you — including one or more types of psychotherapy.
-Working with a mental health professional to determine your best route of care can help you on your path to healing.
+Working with a mental health professional to determine your best route of care for PTSD symptoms can help you on your path to healing.

 Psychotherapy can help you unravel what happened (and is happening), and potentially restore a sense of trust and safety in the world.

 “Once we feel like we can let that genie out of the bottle, so to speak, very often the sky is the limit as far as our healing, and our ability to gain strength from our experiences,” says McCasland.